sagemath/trac_to_gh/Issue 9721.md

 # Issue 9721: Problem upgrading from 4.5.2 to 4.5.3.alpha0 on OS X 10.6

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9721

 Original creator: mpatel